fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 Open [http://localhost:8901](http://localhost:8901) and you should see our first page!

+🪄 When something looks off (a missing logo, a wrong title, a stale page), open [http://localhost:8901/.fsdocs/doctor](http://localhost:8901/.fsdocs/doctor): it shows what `fsdocs` found (projects, substitutions, templates, navigation) and why.
+See [the command line docs](commandline.html) for details.

 🪄 You might notice that there are some images missing.
 You can add these in the `docs` folder in the right location.

 ## Generating API documentation